Yonom/BitSend/BitSend spec.md

 # Packets

-Messages are sent in packets.
-There are 6 types of packets.
+Infrmation is sent through packets.
 Each packet has 4 bytes.
+The way packets are transported is implementation dependent.

 ## Data packets